-Bear Creek Regional Park is a unique multi-use space: located entirely within the city of Colorado Springs, yet its facilities and operations are run by El Paso County.
+Bear Creek Regional Park is a unique multi-use space, being that it’s located entirely within the city of Colorado Springs, yet is operated by El Paso County.

-This state-of-the-art county facility is open to the public year-round to give everyone the opportunity to polish their aim.
-The range features large wooden safety walls to keep the community surrounding it safe from flying arrows.
-Be sure to bring your own equipment, as the archery range does not offer its own rentals.
+This state-of-the-art facility is open to the public year-round and features large wooden safety walls to keep the community surrounding it safe from flying arrows.
+Be sure to bring your own equipment, as the archery range does not offer rentals.

-Horseback Riding and Equestrian Skills Course – Dogs aren’t the only furry friend to be allowed at this park–Bear Creek Regional is a popular destination for horseback riders who are looking for a new trail to explore.
-The park also features an Equestrian Skills Course, which is perfect for getting your horses’ feet wet with some of the obstacles that trail riding can offer as well as agility courses.
+Dogs aren’t the only furry friend to be allowed at Bear Creek!
+This park is a popular destination for horseback riders who are looking for a new trail to explore.
+The park also features an Equestrian Skills Course, which is perfect for getting your horse’s feet wet with a few obstacles.

-There are plenty of pavilions to sit underneath and have picnics, but contact the park if you’re looking to reserve a pavilion for a birthday party or other outdoor event.
+There are plenty of pavilions to sit underneath and have picnics, but make sure to contact the park if you’re looking to reserve a pavilion for a birthday party or other outdoor event.

 Bear Creek Dog Park

-If your furry friend likes to run wild, they will fall in love with the huge, 25-acre grounds of this off-leash dog park.
+If your furry friend likes to run wild, they will fall in love with the huge, 25-acre off-leash dog park.
 It’s no coincidence that Bear Creek Dog Park is the most visited dog park in the area, hosting close to a hundred thousand human and canine visitors each year.

 Bear Creek Nature Center

 Those that are interested in learning more about the flora and fauna that inhabits Bear Creek Regional Park will benefit from a stop at the Bear Creek Nature Center, located near the west entrance.